 Thyroid parenchymal expansion can result from diffuse enlargement or infiltration of the thyroid gland or from the presence of one or more thyroid nodules.
 A thyroid nodule is a discrete lesion distinct from the surrounding thyroid parenchyma.
 Enlargement of other nearby anatomic structures, such as the parathyroid glands or regional lymph nodes as well as branchial cleft and thyroglossal duct cysts, may sometimes be confused with thyroid nodules.
 Thyroid nodules may be palpable at presentation or may be incidentally detected during an imaging procedure (40% are self-identified, 30% are physician-identified, and 30% are incidentally discovered on imaging ).
 Incidental detection, in addition to the use of thyroid ultrasonography for surveillance, is thought to be behind an increased reported incidence of thyroid cancers throughout the industrialized world.
 Thyroid ultrasonography and autopsy studies detect nodules in over half of the general population by the fifth or sixth decades of life.

 Most nodules are benign and only 5% to 12% of the nodules detected on ultrasonography are malignant.
 Most thyroid nodules, including thyroid cancers, are asymptomatic.
 The clinical conundrum in the evaluation of the thyroid nodule is differentiating a benign from a malignant lesion.
 Management of thyroid nodules is based on sonographic characteristics and cytology from fine needle aspiration biopsy (FNA).
-Molecular biomarkers are being increasingly used to enhance the diagnostic clarity from the FNA in cases of follicular neoplasms and follicular lesions of unknown significance (FLUS).
+Molecular biomarkers are being increasingly used to enhance the diagnostic clarity from the FNA in patients with follicular neoplasms (Bethesda IV, using the Bethesda system for reporting thyroid cytopathology) and follicular lesions of unknown significance (Bethesda III).
+Routine biopsy of lesions less than 1 cm in greatest diameter should be discouraged.

 The concept of risk stratification of patients presenting with thyroid nodules that end in a malignant cytologic diagnosis is key to understanding the management approach for thyroid cancer.
-It serves as an objective way of prescribing the extent of surgical resection to thyroid cancer patients, and has been illustrated based upon an escalating scale of known risks.
+It serves as an objective way of prescribing the extent of surgical resection to patients with thyroid cancer, and has been illustrated based upon an escalating scale of known risks.

 Surgical Affairs Committee